A11yTime/Responsive/README.md

 # Responsive
-This section demostrate the ways to create responsive design
+This section demostrates the ways to create responsive design